laurent90git/DAE-Scipy/README.md

 This repository is based on Scipy's integrate module.
 The Radau method implemented in Scipy for solving ordinary differential equations (ODEs) is adapted to allow for the solution of differential-algebraic equations (DAEs) up to index 3.

-This is done by intorudcing a mass matrix *M* and solving the following equation:
+This is done by introducing a mass matrix *M* and solving the following equation:
 > M dX/dt = f(t,X)

 Various examples are given: